ShieldOrder/process-layer-doctrine/doctrine/PLD.md

 Different observers or institutions may interpret PLD differently based on context, constraints, or governance norms.

 When interpretations conflict, PLD does not provide a resolution mechanism.
 Institutions and communities retain full discretion to interpret or disregard PLD as they see fit.

 Forks and adaptations of PLD are permitted under CC0 but must use distinct names to avoid confusion.
+EOF